egidux/eTaskerPublic/API.md

  GET https://locallhost:8085/user/api/images/{id}/download

- If your request will be successfull, you will recieve 200 (OK) status code.
+ If your request will be successfull, you will recieve 200 (OK) status code and image.

 * ### Upload new image